CypherD-IO/onboarding-sdk/README.md

-# Signon SDK ⚡
+# Onboarding SDK ⚡

-Onboarding SDK from CypherWallet
+ SDK from CypherWallet for DAPP Developers to easliy onboard thier new users with necessary tokens